-- FLOCERT staff will make themselves aware of the customs and cultures of the communities in which they work. - FLOCERT staff will respect these customs and cultures in their ways of working as far as possible. - FLOCERT staff will agree acceptable ways of working that accommodate the diversity of those they work with and abide by these agreements including schedules, necessary respect of cultural norms and customs and professional standards of doing business. - FLOCERT staff will follow the FLOCERT guidelines on dealing with children and vulnerable adults. - FLOCERT staff will always seek permission before they take pictures, footage or recordings at the site of the customer.
+- FLOCERT staff will make themselves aware of, and respect, the customs and cultures of the communities in which they work. - FLOCERT staff will agree acceptable ways of working that accommodate the diversity of those they work with and abide by these agreements including schedules, necessary respect of cultural norms and customs and professional standards of doing business. - FLOCERT staff will follow the FLOCERT guidelines on dealing with children and vulnerable adults. - FLOCERT staff will always seek permission before they take pictures, footage or recordings at the site of the customer.